 We’ve written on social media marketing for loan officers before, and the major points still ring true.
 72% of all adult internet users are on Facebook, and they are spending more and more time on the platform than ever.

-To be effective using social media, you have to have a strategy and execute it consistently and repeatedly.
+To be effective when using social media, you have to have a strategy and execute it consistently and repeatedly.
 Velocity is a major key to social media, so you need to post often.

 In your social media posts, you can include links to your content, re-post the content of your partners (or people you’d like to be partners with), post pictures of your clients’ successful closings (make sure to tag them), or record and post short videos of yourself explaining something current and topical.
 The branding and networking opportunities are endless.